musevlt/mpdaf/doc/installation.rst

 .. note::

-  - Numpy_ must be installed before MPDAF as it is needed by the setup script.

-  - You will need a C compiler (e.g. gcc or clang) to be installed for the installation to succeed (see below).
+   You will need a C compiler (e.g. gcc or clang) to be installed for the installation to succeed (see below).

 MPDAF can also be installed with extra dependencies (Numexpr, fitsio) with::